lindegroup/autopkgr/README.md

 Credits
 -------

-AutoPkgr was created by James Barclay, Elliot Jordan, Josh Senick of the [Linde Group](http://www.lindegroup.com)
+AutoPkgr was created by James Barclay, Elliot Jordan, Josh Senick of the [Linde Group](http://www.lindegroup.com).

+We're very friendly.
+Stop by Berkeley sometime and have a bagel.